 IECA (Independent Educational Consultants Association) is a professional organization for independent educational consultants working in private practice.
 Educational consultants help families find the most appropriate placement for their loved ones, including therapeutic wilderness programs, adventure therapy programs, residential treatment centers, boarding schools or other special needs schools.

-A variety of loan options are available for families with Prosper Healthcare Lending, an agency who has already pre-approved Evoke Therapy Programs.
+A variety of loan options are available for families with Prosper Healthcare Lending, an agency that has already pre-approved Evoke Therapy Programs.

 The Outdoor Behavioral Healthcare Council (OBH) is a community of the leading outdoor behavioral healthcare programs working to advance the field of wilderness therapy through best practices, effective treatment, and evidence-based research.